 - Prevention of the crimes, from different perspectives, such as the role of faith-based and traditional leaders, intergovernmental organisations, NGOs, awareness raising campaigns, and peacekeeping initiatives.

 - Addressing the crimes: legal and non-legal mechanisms, such as transitional justice mechanisms and mock tribunals, and reparation efforts, including socio-psychological and medical care and tackling stigma.

 - Case studies (contemporary countries or regions of concern), including a discussion from a particular point of view, such as the situation in refugee camps.

 More information for authors:

-JHEC (2021/2(1) – regular issue) welcomes articles on the nexus between human trafficking, enslavement and conflict-related sexual violence or on one or more of these crimes individually.
-Deadline submission article: 1 April 2021.
-Publication of the volume: August 2021.
+JHEC (2022-3(2) – special issue) welcomes articles on the nexus between human trafficking, enslavement and conflict-related sexual violence or on one or more of these crimes individually with a specific focus on the war in Ukraine.
+Deadline submission article: 3 October 2022.
+Publication of the volume: December 2022.
 Max. word count: 6,000-8,000 words; references excluded (practitioner’s submission can be lower in number).
 For more information, see our info sheet and Editorial Policy, Editing Instructions, Rights and Permissions.